ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 Protein optimization will necessarily evolve the creation of those proteins and evaluations of target characteristics.
 There are large volumes of databases of various forms that may be useful in creating foundation models.
 It will still be essential to use continued observation to improve the optimization target based on predicted and iterated feedback.

 The volume of the observations will help to determine the architectures that one could use.
 Base models tend to be PLMs because of the large set of available data.
 Unsupervised fine-tuning with those large models may be able to occur through homology or family sets.
-Final targets may then be optimized with simple networks, often involving regression to minimize overfitting, or methods that include Bayesian or evolutionary approaches.
+Final targets may then be optimized with simple networks, often involving regression to minimize overfitting or methods that include Bayesian or evolutionary approaches.

 To be able to successfully deliver on final target optimization, the greater the quantity of direct or surrogate data that can be obtained, the greater the potential the resulting models will sufficiently predict the fitness of future protein sequence candidates.
 That is why massive screening approaches, as described by [Ginkgo's platform](https://foundrytheory.substack.com/p/improving-a-stubborn-enzyme-with-ai), screen thousands of candidates.